-The SOAR program has 10 rooms reserved at the Holiday Inn on Bloor Street West, located a 15-minute walk away from the University of Toronto campus.
+The SOAR program has 10 rooms reserved at the Chelsea Hotel, located a 15-minute walk away from the University of Toronto campus.

-Successful applicants will receive a letter of acceptance from the program coordinators, which will include: hotel information, directions to the University of Toronto and the Faculty of Kinesiology and Physical Education, and a final agenda and itinerary for SOAR 2017.
+Successful applicants will receive a letter of acceptance from the program coordinators, which will include: hotel information, directions to the University of Toronto and the Faculty of Kinesiology and Physical Education, and a final agenda and itinerary.
 The program coordinators will also be contacting the successful applicants by telephone.

 We will be accepting applications on a rolling basis as they come in, and will be sending out our acceptance emails during the month of February.